programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 ### Store User in Events

 Enable all event types that should store the user.
-Otherwise the event will not be connected to a user.&#x20;
+Otherwise the event will not be connected to a user.

 ### Copy User Data to Events

 Define which data of the user should be copied to the events.
 This is independent from the event user.
 If the user get's deleted or pseudonymized, this data remains in the events.

+## OAuth-Service

+Add pairs of Client IDs and Secrets for the [OAuth2 Authentication](/for-developers/api/oauth2#configuring-client-id-and-secret).

+* **Name**: Name of the Client (used as Client ID)
+* **Secret**: Client Secret, must be entered as a [Bcrypt Hash](https://bcrypt-generator.com/)
+* **Redirect URIs**: List of callback URLs to the local client, needed for some OAuth2 Authentication flows

+* **Expiration Time: Access Token**: Time after which the Access Token expires and needs to be refreshed, default: 24 hours
+* **Expiration Time: Refresh Token**: Time after which the Refresh Token expires, default: 720 hours

 ## OpenID Userinfo

-## OAuth-Service
+Select which user information should be returned over the OpenID endpoint `oauth2/userinfo`.

 ## LDAP